amazon-connect/amazon-connect-salesforce-cti/docs/lightning/02-installation/06-adapter-installation-troubleshooting.md

 <img src={useBaseUrl('/img/shared/removepermissionstroublshooting0.png')} />

 4. Select **Edit** and remove any desired permissions.
 All permissions can be removed because permissions are managed through permission sets, not through profiles.

+### I previously installed CTI Adapter v5.27 and upgraded to a version between v5.28 and v5.31.
+“MONITOR” initiation method are not available on my new AC Contact Trace Records.

+1. Upgrade to version v5.32 or above.

+2. Go to Setup > Object Manager > AC Contact Trace Record.

+3. Go to Fields & Relationships tab.

+4. Select the “Initiation Method” field from the list.

+5. Scroll down and under the “Inactive Values” section, select “Activate” on the inactive values.